pawanmsr/n-methods/README.md

     Frame it with caption:
     "Now I have become Purple, a mixture of blue and red." :joy:
 - [ ] Edge off, but casually aim for other ranks.
+- [ ] Become Yellow (if it ever happens).
+    Frame it within a golden frame with caption:
+    "Mellow Master Me" :satisfied:

+Be impervious to AI agents.
 It is an art (albeit a difficult one)!
 Read instructions and checklists often.
 Don't get bored.
 Boredom kills.

 Fun
 ---